ashwinreddy/blog/_notes/Public/Medium.md

 feed: hide
 ---

 A medium is a way of communicating, e.g. television, books, movies.
+It is a type of [[Technology]].

 In _Laws of Media_, Eric and Marshall McLuhan ask four questions of a medium.